 How Did Personal Development Help Transform the Brothers?

-Tyler focused too much on one aspect and became fully burnt out with his first ad campaign.
+Tyler focused too much on one aspect and burned out with his first ad campaign.

 Learning the business, scaling naturally spreads out the risk, hence, the stress as well.
 He compared it to working out: at the beginning, everything is super hard.
 But training yourself over time, the right way, learning the exact things needed for efficiency makes everything a routine and you naturally become stronger.

 Peter listened to Robert Kiyosaki, Jim Rome, Brian Tracy, Tony Robbin for personal development and hustled hard to make their online business work.
-Looking back, he finds being exposed to higher-level individuals (through events like The Legends Mastermind) made him grow very quickly and it completely changed his mindset.
+Looking back, he attributes that being exposed to higher-level individuals, through events like The Legends Mastermind, made him grow very quickly and it completely changed his mindset.